 Classrooms will eliminate the use of pods or table style seating as much as possible.

-Arrange for the teacher to maintain a 3-6 foot distance from students; if not, face covering is required.
+Arrange for the teacher to maintain a 3-6-foot distance from students; if not, face covering is required.

 Passing periods will be extended or staggered where feasible.